Issue Template

 or .gitcode/ISSUE_TEMPLATE/

-Template configurations must be placed in the default branch of the repository.
-If you create templates in other branches, the configuration will not take effect, and related functions cannot be used by collaborative users.
+The template configuration must be placed in the default branch of the repository.
+If you create the template in another branch, the configuration will not take effect, and the related functions will not be available for collaborative users.

-The following is an example of a repository file tree using a GitCode Issue template, showing the configuration location and file structure of the Issue template:
+Here is an example of a repository file tree that uses GitCode Issue templates, showing the configuration location and file structure of the Issue templates:

 ➜ git:(main) tree -L 2 .